Shwet-Patel/flickfinder/README.md

 # flickfinder
-this project is about suggesting movies based on ai recommendations
+this project is about displaying trending and popular movies and tv series. it also contains whole database about movies and series.